Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Introduction

 or, in a compact matrix notation, $F^{'}=\Lambda F \tilde{\Lambda}$; with $\tilde{\Lambda}$ denoting the transpose of $\Lambda$.
 Note that $\mu$ in the above equation is the row index; and $\nu$ the column index; the summation convention being adopted throughout: be it the Greek indices such as $\mu, \nu, \alpha, \beta... $ etc. $\in \{0,1,2,3\}$ or the Roman indices $h, i, j, k... $ etc. $\in \{,1,2,3\}$.
 Moreover, the index that is the closest represents row, and the farther one, column.
 Meanwhile, the general Lorentz-boost with an oblique relative velocity is represented by a (real) symmetric matrix

 The subscript {“\it Boost”} will be understood hereinafter.

 It is possible, in principle, to obtain the transformed fields manually by ‘brute-force’, multiplying the three matrices as in Eq.
-(13) above, but this entails a complicated, daunting task to keep track and sum-up the terms.
+(13) above, but this entails a complicated, daunting task to keep track and sum-up the terms, even after the components of all the 3-vectors ($\vec{E}$, $\vec{B}$, $\vec{\beta}$) are expressed as dot-products with the respective Cartesian unit vectors \cite{RGBrown2007}.
 However, that an elegant derivation vindicating Eqs.
 (1) and (2) for an arbitrary, general, oblique boost is indeed possible, is demonstrated in the next section.
 It is the spirit of this article to provide a general, immaculate derivation of the electromagnetic field-transformations, as carried out below.